cala21/CSCI5828/homework01.md

 ##Question 5
 In lecture, software engineering's relationship to computer science was described by analogy by discussing the differences between a chemist (chemistry) and a chemical engineer (chemical engineering).
 Define software engineering and its relationship to computer science; make use of the chemist vs. chemical engineer analogy when answering this question.

+Software engineering is that field of engineering which mission is to implement a functional product based on a vision through the techniques and algorithm developed in computer science. .
+A chemist studies the peculiar features of a substance an derives its property, thus developing a theory on how to use it so that the chemical engineer can apply the theory developed and deliver a marketable product which entangles several theories and processes.
+Like the chemist, a computer scientist aims to study peculiar problems to derive a theory on how to solve the problem or to improve the existing solution.
+Like a chemical engineer, a software engineer aims to produce an end product that can be distributed in the market (a pill in case of a chemical engineer, a software in case of a software engineer).

 ***

 ##Question 6
-In lecture, we discussed the importance of the following concepts to software engineers: abstractions, conversations, specification, translation, and iteration.
-Define each of these concepts as they are related to software engineering and discuss their importance.
+*In lecture, we discussed the importance of the following concepts to software engineers: abstractions, conversations, specification, translation, and iteration.
+Define each of these concepts as they are related to software engineering and discuss their importance.*

+####Abstractions
+developing abstractions that break the problem down into something that is understandable
+• and/or
+• by using abstractions developed by others
+• The file system?
+An abstraction.
+A database?
+An abstraction.
+Twitter’s API?
+An abstraction.
+Your own Employee class?
+An abstraction.

+####Conversations
+Conversation is the dialog that happens amongst a group of people.
+It is what we need to understand a problem and we need to solve it, when we need to understand a part of code that another developer created, when we need to write code3, when we need to make sure every part of the software we wrote is working properly.

+####Specification

+####Translation
+The work of software engineering is one of translation, from one specification to another; from one level of abstraction to another; from one set of structures to another

+####Iteration
+The work of software engineering is done iteratively; step by step until we are “done”